csdms/help-desk/index.md

 ## Other options for help

 If you'd like:
-* live help (through Zoom) from a CSDMS research software engineer (RSE), see [CSDMS Office Hours](https://csdms.colorado.edu/wiki/OfficeHours).
+* live help (through Zoom) from a CSDMS research software engineer (RSE), see [CSDMS Office Hours][office-hours].
-* to ask a question or discuss an issue with the wider CSDMS community, try the [CSDMS Forum](https://forum.github.io).
+* to ask a question or discuss an issue with the wider CSDMS community, try the [CSDMS Forum][forum].
-* a CSDMS RSE to visit your department to talk about geoscientific software development, check out the [CSDMS Roadshow](https://csdms.colorado.edu/wiki/Roadshows).
+* a CSDMS RSE to visit your department to talk about geoscientific software development, check out the [CSDMS Roadshow][roadshow].

 ---